photography workflow – back-up plans for the main computer

 I might be in London on a trip, and a client emails me and needs a file.
 I can email or text my assistant-with-an-attitude to place the file in a Dropbox folder for me on the main computer in the office.
 A minute later (or less) it is synced on my laptop in my hotel room in London.
 I can then retouch the photo / make changes to a document / whatever-it-is-I-needed-to-do.
 Once I am done and have saved the file, it will automatically sync that file with the same file on my main office computer’s dropbox folder.
 (Same folder structure!)
 And then my assistant can print it and mail it or whatever-it-is-that-needs-to-be-done.

-While I am recommending must-do stuff … here are two programs that I’d highly recommend.
-They make your life easier:
+While I am recommending must-do stuff, here are two programs that I’d highly recommend.
+They will make your life easier:

 You keep all your passwords in one place with a single super-strong password.
 But before you shrug this off, let me explain that you also keep note of your registered username, and registered email address and any pertinent data.
 Even better, you can store your software keys here.
 (And again, also your registered username and registered email address and any pertinent data associated with a specific piece of software.)